crate/activerecord-crate-adapter/CONTRIBUTING.rst

 - Add an issue on Github and let us know that you're working on something.

-- Use a feature branch, not master.
+- Use a feature branch, not ``main``.

-- Rebase your feature branch onto origin/master before raising the PR
+- Rebase your feature branch onto origin/main before raising the PR

 - Be descriptive in your PR and commit messages.
 What is it for, why is it needed, etc.